lucasrla/papicu/README.md

 For an actual example, see `_posts/2021-01-01-textual-post.md`.

-## Running Jekyll on your local machine
+## Tips for a Jekyll setup on your local machine

-First, you must install `ruby` and `bundler`.
+First, you must install `ruby` and `bundler` locally.
 If you are on macOS, read the instructions at [lucasrla.github.io/macos-setup/ruby](https://lucasrla.github.io/macos-setup/ruby).

 Next, make sure `bundler` is configured with isolated environments by project: